-For inclusive and risk-informed local-level sectoral development planning, local governments (City corporations, municipalities, and towns) need to depend on tailored and climate risk-informed tools.
-In the Somali harsh climate regime, the landscape is highly vulnerable to climate change-induced multi-hazards.
+For inclusive and risk-informed local-level sectoral development planning, local governments (Including City corporations, municipalities, and towns) need to rely on tailored and climate risk-informed tools.
+In the harsh climate regime of Somalia, the landscape is highly vulnerable to climate change-induced multi-hazards.
 Water and livelihood security for any given part of the country are in peril.
-Therefore, high-value elements, e.g., crowded cities, municipalities, etc., need point-based weather forecasts.
+Therefore, high-value elements, such as crowded cities and municipalities, require point-based weather forecasts.
 The urban local government needs to conduct climate and multi-hazard risk and vulnerability assessments and to develop a repository of urban elements and GIS maps (risk profile atlas) showing impacts of multi-hazards and analysis on how these elements are getting vulnerable to flooding levels, landslides, dust and sandstorms, and other multi-dimensional risks of the locality.

-GIS map-based multi-hazard maps, as well as a repository of elements of the local government, infrastructures, basic service delivery structures, and utility services ,etc., can support local government in risk-informed local development planning.
-The dashboard on risk and vulnerability information, historical multi hazards background, Persistent climate risks and vulnerability, Changing climate and recurrence of the hazardous events, nature of impending multi hazards on the ground can support Government duty bearer and planning desk for risks informed Action planning, annual development programme (ADP), Multi-year action planning and multifaceted development approach for the sectors..
+GIS map-based multi-hazard maps, along with a repository of local government elements, infrastructure, basic service delivery structures, and utility services, can support local governments in risk-informed local development planning.
+The dashboard on risk and vulnerability information, historical multi hazards background, Persistent climate risks and vulnerability, changing climate and recurrence of hazardous events, nature of impending multi hazards on the ground can support Government duty bearer and planning desk for risks informed Action planning, annual development programme (ADP), Multi-year action planning and multifaceted development approach for the sectors.

-3.14.9 Improving risk knowledge of Duty Bearer/Local Disaster Management Committee (DMC)/Civil Protection Committee:
+3.14.9 Improving risk knowledge of Duty Bearer/Local Disaster Management Committee (DMC)/Civil Protection Committee :

-CPC at the frontline can play a pivotal role in improving disaster risk knowledge of the last-mile frontline community and individuals.
-An ICT-based and online geospatial risk atlas, a risk database with attribute information on the elements, is easily accessible to the frontline community at the last mile actors, stakeholders, duty bearers, and the government itself, can be leveraged to improve disaster risk knowledge.
-The whole society needs to understand the country's persistent and impending climate risk and vulnerabilities to adapt their livelihood to the imminent crisis.
-The proposed system, having versatility, rendered an open-ended online platform, apps, and social networked tools to integrate social & human capitals( to motivate the community as first responders) to manage disaster risk at the neighborhood and community level.
+CPC at the frontline can play a pivotal role in enhancing disaster risk awareness among the last-mile frontline community and its individuals.
+An ICT-based and online geospatial risk atlas, a risk database with attribute information on the elements, is easily accessible to frontline community members, including last-mile actors, stakeholders, duty bearers, and the government itself, which can be leveraged to improve disaster risk knowledge.
+The entire society needs to understand the country's persistent and impending climate risks and vulnerabilities to adapt its livelihoods to the imminent crisis.
+The proposed system, having versatility, rendered an open-ended online platform, apps, and social networked tools to integrate social & human capital (to motivate the community as first responders) to manage disaster risk at the neighborhood and community level.

-The system will have traceability of 5W workstream (who is doing what, where, when, how ) as 80% mobile penetration is a great imperative to DMC/CPC for connecting the community via social networking tools, and the online DMC/CPC committee (WhatsApp, Telegram, Disaster Alert apps) will be able to interact with Online apps, the geo-spatial risk information portal.
-The local DMC /CPC can play a pivotal and participatory role in networking and mobilizing the community for disaster preparedness, response, and recovery efforts.
-The online interoperable MHEWS developed mobile apps, weather warnings, and alerts will support stakeholders in getting them well prepared for the impending multi-hazards.
+The system will have traceability of 5W workstream (who is doing what, where, when, how) as 80% mobile penetration is a great imperative to DMC/CPC for connecting the community via social networking tools, and the online DMC/CPC committee (WhatsApp, Telegram, Disaster Alert apps) will be able to interact with Online apps, the geo-spatial risk information portal.
+The local DMC/CPC can play a pivotal and participatory role in networking and mobilizing the community for disaster preparedness, response, and recovery efforts.
+The online, interoperable MHEWS developed mobile apps, weather warnings, and alerts will support stakeholders in getting them well-prepared for the impending multi-hazards.
 At the same time, they will be able to send risk data and L&D information to a central server for next-level preparedness and response planning using the apps.